Long Journey of Android

 Android 1.1 (Beta)

 An insignificant update which followed after Android 1.0, this feature upgraded some apps like showing reviews in Google maps when some searches for business.

 Even though Android has some Alphas and Betas for T-Mobile’s G1, Cupcake was its first sweet-named operating system.
 This update got some cool stuff like it included a third party virtual keyboard and got the ability to directly upload videos and photos to YouTube and Picasa and got widgets.
 But, these changes were just the beginning Android had loads of work to do.

 Android 1.6 (Dount)

 This was the update that shook the others and started to take Android more seriously.
 This update brought some drastic changes like universal search, text to speech feature and CDMA compatibility with the help of Verizon.
 The update began to dispatch to all possible handsets in October 2009.

 Android 2.0 (Éclair)

 This version brought some much-needed features like flash support, digital zoom and white balance and something called live wallpapers.
 Google made the keyboard smarter now it can select contact name as suggestions.
 Not the biggest update in the history android but can’t be missed also.

 With Froyo speed came along.
 The speed boost in version 2.2 was fantastic, Android has evolved into a real product.
 It has reached a different level since its inception.
 Froyo 2.2 was the first version which felt and performed like it should and it got most of the feature to complete it.
 It’s true to say that with Froyo, Android has become something that people can use and love easily.

-Then also, the design was little outdated than its more streamlined and elegant competitors, but simple things like adding a bottom dock for quick access to the dialer and app drawer started to show that how Android is slowly moving towards user friendliness.
+Then also, the design was little outdated than its more streamlined and elegant competitors, but simple things like adding a bottom dock for quick access to the dialer and app drawer started to show that how Android was slowly moving towards user-friendliness.